 - Miles won't expire for the life of the account and there's no limit to how many you can earn

-The Capital One® VentureOne® Rewards Credit Card charges no annual fee and lets you earn unlimited 1.25X miles on all purchases.
+The Capital One VentureOne Rewards Credit Card charges no annual fee and lets you earn unlimited miles on all purchases.
 You can earn bonus mileage by spending the required amount on purchases during the first three months.

 New cardmembers also get a 0% APR on purchases during an initial period after opening the account.
 You can transfer your miles to more than a dozen travel loyalty programs, and miles don’t expire while the account remains open.

-The Capital One® Venture® Rewards Credit Card offers unlimited 2X miles on all purchases plus a credit of up to $100 to reimburse fees for Global Entry or TSA Pre✔®.
+The Capital One Venture Rewards Credit Card offers unlimited 2X miles on all purchases plus up to a $100 credit for Global Entry or TSA PreCheck®.
 There is a one-time mileage bonus to new cardmembers who spend the required amount on purchases in a set period of time after opening the account.

 The card allows you to transfer your miles to 12+ travel partners, and you can redeem the miles for travel and hotel stays with no blackout dates.